javaeews/cassandra-mongo/PRESENTATION.md

 >
 >    **scooter** & **car**

-_Bevallom, viszonylag sok idő kellett a felismerésig:_
+_Sok idő kellett a felismerésig.._
-- [ ] Akármekkora ellentmondásnak is tűnik, de mind a Cassandra, mind a MongoDB motorházteteje alatt megdöbbentően hasonló építőelemeket és koncepciókat lehet találni.
-Főleg, mióta paraméterezhető MongoDB oldalról a használt adattárolási koncepció, azon belül is az alapértelmezett tárolómotor a WiredTiger lett.
-Előre azért annyit elárulok, hogy szervezeti szinten közösek az ősök (MongoDB/WiredTiger) mégis valamilyen szinten azért elég független is tud lenni a kettő egymástól.
-Csak egy egyszerű példa, hogy maga a WiredTiger támogat BTree és LSM tree adatszerkezeti alapokon nyugvó tárolást, jelen pillanatban ha a WiredTigert MongoDB-be integrálva használjuk, elméletileg nincs meg ez a paraméterezési lehetőségünk.
+- [ ] Hasonló építőelemek és koncepciók, főleg a WiredTiger óta
+- [ ] Szervezeti szinten közösek az ősök (MongoDB/WiredTiger)
+- [ ] Valamilyen szinten azért függetlenek is
+- [ ] Pl.
+WiredTiger: BTree + LSM tree

 >  **..., or write your own**
-- [ ] Ez a kifejezés annyiszor jött szembe velem különböző dokumentációkat olvasva, hogy bátran merem állítani, a legnagyobb pozitívumok közé tartozik főleg Cassandra oldalról, hogy gyakorlatilag minden komponens működését a saját igényeinkre szabhatjuk.
-Ha belegondolunk, itt megint felötlik sokunkban a fenti mondás: ez azért hatalmas felelősséggel is jár..
+- [ ] Felelősség is

 ## Előszó a Cassandrához

-- [ ] Nagyon sok idő és nagyon sok helyről származó információ avagy nézőpont megimserése kellett ahhoz, hogy átlássak a világ nyolcadik csodájának beállított Cassandrán..
+- [ ] Átlátni a világ nyolcadik csodáján
-- [ ] Eleve van egy Datastaxunk (Astra), ami a teljesen független Cassandrát nagyon erősen tolja és marketingeli.
-A könnyen elérhető anyagok a Cassandráról beleértve még a fórumok bejegyzéseinek többségét is, erősen át vannak itatva az előbb említett cég érdekeivel.
-- [ ] Jelenleg a Cassandra 5.0-s verziónál járunk, de ne veszítsük szem elől, hogy ez egy BETA1 verzió.
-Eme verzió egy viszonylag nagy mérföldkőnek tűnik a Cassandra életében, aminek van nyilván egy bumeráng hatása is, hiszen ők maguk hozzák felszínre azokat a gyenge pontokat, amiket az 5.0 orvosolni szeretne.
-Bő fél éve, még az ACID fogalmat is összekötötték ezzel a verzióval.
-Egy távolról jött ember számára kecsegtető ezt hallani, de tudjuk, hogy a történelem az élet tanítómestere.
-- [ ] Utóbbi verziók kezdtek már el támogatni olyan ígéretesnek tűnő feature koszorút, amiben láthattunk pehelysúlyú tranzakciót, kötegelt utasítás végrehajtást és egyéb szép dolgokat, de mára már a napnál is világosabb, hogy gyakorlatilag érdemben senki sem használja őket.
-Olyan árat kellene értük fizetni, ami alapjaiban törné össze azt a víziót, amit a Cassandra képvisel már a kezdetek óta.
+- [ ] Datastax (Astra)?
+Cassandra?
+- [ ] Jelenleg Cassandra 5.0, de  BETA1 verzió.
+Eme verzió egy v
+- [ ] Viszonylag nagy mérföldkő
+- [ ] Bumeráng hatás
+- [ ] ACID
+- [ ] Historia est magistra vitae
+- [ ] Pehelysúlyú tranzakció, kötegelt utasítás végrehajtás.. $$$
-- [ ] Szintén nagy volt a csábítás, mikor a Cassandra honlapján végigolvastam az esettanulmányok menüpontban összegyűjtött "From startups to the largest enterprises, the world runs on Cassandra" igen hosszú és széles spektrumú beszámolóit.
+- [ ] "From startups to the largest enterprises, the world runs on Cassandra"
-- [ ] Ezek közt is van egy hatalmas kakukktojás, a Monzo.
-Ha nagyon leegyszerűsítem, akkor tekinthetjük egy kisebb Revolutnak is. És ott virít a mondat, hogy elsődleges adatbázisnak a Cassandrát választották.
-Elsőre kicsit ijesztő és hihetetlen volt, de valóban ez a helyzet.
-Ahol a tranzakció, mint fogalom is értelmezhetetlen, elkezdünk tárolni ügyfél/pénzügyi adatokat.
-Egyedül egy mutex amit fel tudunk mutatni Cassandra oldalról(row level atomicity), de azért valljuk be, ez sokra nem jogosít fel minket.
-Elég sok anyagot próbáltam átolvasni, hogy kicsit jobban belelássak a részletekbe és némi kitartás után rábukkantam egy beszélgetés leiratának, ami által azért kicsit jobban beláthattam már a kulisszák mögé.
+- [ ] Monzo: Tranzakció? +ügyfél/pénzügyi adatok
+- [ ] Mutex, row level atomicity: Ellentmondás..

 > Cassandra doesn’t provide – Doesn’t have kind of acid transactions like that.
 So you kind of need to do that yourself.
 So we at Monzo, we actually use etcd for that, which is another distributed key-value store which runs – We run it in memory.

-- [ ] Szóval Monzóék a józan észnek nem ellentmondva, bizony keményen körülbástyázták Cassandra jósnőnket megfelelő failover, lockolást biztosító és egyéb folyamatokkal.
-Így azért már hihetőbb a teljes kép.
+- [ ] Failover, locking, etc.